-- (a) On 5 January 2022, Haina Tongchuang, an indirect wholly-owned subsidiary of the Company, received the signed confirmation notice from Hangzhou City Planning and Natural Resources Bureau Yuhang District Municipality(杭州 市規劃和自然資源局余杭分局) (the "Bureau") confirming that it has successfully won the bid for the Land 1 offered for sale by the Bureau at an auction for a consideration of RMB21,830,000.
-The Land 1 is designated for industrial usage with term of use of 50 years.
-Security deposit of RMB21,530,000 for the auction has been paid by Haina Tongchuang and the remaining consideration of RMB300.000 was paid on 11 January 2022 upon signing of a transfer agreement entered into between Haina Tongchuang and the Bureau in relation to the transfer of the land use rights of the Land 1.
-For more details, please refer to the Company's announcement dated 5 January 2022. - (b) On 24 January 2022, the interest payment for the bond in the amount of HK\$2,400,000 (equivalent to approximately RMB2,049,000) was paid by Pipeline Engineering Holdings Limited (currently known as Trendzon Holdings Group Limited) (the "Issuer").
-On 25 January 2022, the Company and the Issuer agreed to extend the maturity date of the bond from 26 January 2022 to 25 January 2023.
+On 24 January 2022, the interest payment for the bond in the amount of HK\$2,400,000 (equivalent to approximately RMB2,049,000) was paid by Trendzon Holdings Group Limited (formerly known as Pipeline Engineering Holdings Limited) (the "Issuer").
+On 25 January 2022, the Company and the Issuer has agreed to extend the maturity date of the bond from 26 January 2022 to 25 January 2023.
 Save for the extension of maturity date, all the other terms and conditions of the bond remain unchanged.
 For more details, please refer to the Company's announcement dated 25 January 2022.

 On 3 March 2023, the Company and the Issuer agreed to further extend the maturity date of the bond from 25 January 2023 to 25 July 2023 and also agreed to amend the bond interest rate from 6% to 8% per annum.
-Save for the further extension of the maturity date and interest rate for the further extension period, all the terms and conditions of the bond remain unchanged.
+Save for the further extension of the maturity date and change of interest rate for the further extension period, all the terms and conditions of the bond remain unchanged.
 For more details, please refer to the Company's announcement dated 3 March 2023.

-The Group was subsequently guaranteed by a deed of corporate guarantee executed by an independent third party in favor of the Group on 4 March 2023.
-The independent third party is a company incorporated in the PRC with limited liability and is principally engaged in provision of business services in the PRC.
+The Group was subsequently guaranteed by a deed of corporate guarantee executed by an independent third party (the "Guarantor") in favour of the Group on 4 March 2023.
+The Guarantor is a company incorporated in the PRC with limited liability and is principally engaged in provision of business services in the PRC.